Skip to content

 }

-In embedded development, switch statements are commonly used to implement state machines:
+In embedded development, the switch statement is often used to implement state machines:

 c